Ronakwd/MileSTONE-Repo/Project 2/assets/readme.md

-These are all the assests used in this project
+These are all the assests used in this project.